 -- Completed the 52,000 NRSF Expansion at SV8 Phase 3 --

 -- Increased Liquidity with $150 Million of Senior Notes --

 DENVER--(BUSINESS WIRE)--Jul.
-24, 2019-- CoreSite Realty Corporation (NYSE:COR) (“the Company”), a premier provider of secure, reliable, high-performance data center and interconnection solutions across the U.S., today announced financial results for the second quarter ended June 30, 2019.
+30, 2020-- CoreSite Realty Corporation (NYSE:COR) (“the Company”), a premier provider of secure, reliable, high-performance data center, cloud and interconnection solutions across the U.S., today announced financial results for the second quarter ended June 30, 2020.

 CoreSite’s ongoing data center development and operational position includes –

 Balance Sheet and Liquidity